chaos-mesh/chaos-mesh/workflow/docs/why-do-we-not-use-argo.md

 ## Other misc

 Applications based on kubernetes have an issue: it's nearly not possible to deploy different instances with different versions in one cluster.
-If Chaos Mesh depend on argo version X, and the user already installed argo version Y, it might be incompatible, there is no way to resolve it.
+If Chaos Mesh depends on argo version X, and the user already installed argo version Y, it might be incompatible, there is no way to resolve it.

-Chaos Mesh have the plans for more situation not only kubernetes, just like CaaS(Chaos engineering as a Service).
+Chaos Mesh has the plans for more situation not only kubernetes, just like CaaS(Chaos engineering as a Service).
 If one day we need to migrate workflow into a non-kubernetes cluster, I think our own workflow is easier to do.